 - 5.1 The Chief Constable of Surrey Police is responsible for operational policing matters, direction and control of police personnel, and for putting in place proper arrangements for the governance of the Force.
 The PCC is required to hold him/her to account for the exercise of those functions and those of the persons under his/her direction and control.
-It therefore follows that the PCC must be assured that the Force has appropriate mechanisms in place for the maintenance of good governance and that these operate in practice. - 5.2 A governance framework, collectively known as the Scheme of Corporate Governance, has been in place for the year ended 31 March 2021 and includes the Code of Corporate Governance, Memorandum of Understanding, Decision-making Framework, Scheme of Delegation, Financial Regulations and Contract Standing Orders.
+It therefore follows that the PCC must be assured that the Force has appropriate mechanisms in place for the maintenance of good governance and that these operate in practice. - 5.2 A governance framework, collectively known as the Scheme of Corporate Governance, has been in place for the year ended 31 March 2022 and includes the Code of Corporate Governance, Memorandum of Understanding, Decision-making Framework, Scheme of Delegation, Financial Regulations and Contract Standing Orders.
 The Force system of internal control, based on a framework of policies and procedures, is a significant part of the Force governance framework and is designed to manage risk to a reasonable and foreseeable level.
-The Force cannot eliminate all risk of failure to achieve policies, aims and objectives; it can only provide reasonable but not absolute assurance of effectiveness.
+The Force cannot eliminate all risk of failure to achieve policies, aims and objectives; it can only provide reasonable but not absolute assurance of effectiveness. - 5.3 The Code of Corporate Governance for the Surrey Police and Crime Commissioner and Chief Constable for Surrey Police and all strategic governance documents that comprise the Scheme of Corporate Governance were reviewed in 2021-22 as part of the annual review of governance documentation and are available on the PCC's website.
+The joint Code provides a summary of governance arrangements setting out responsibilities.
+The Code also details a diarised programme for the regular review of policies.
+A key element of this is the identification and management of risk. - 5.4 Governance arrangements for both the Force and the PCC follow the seven principles as set out in the revised Delivering Good Governance: Guidance Notes for Policing Bodies in England and Wales (2016 Edition).
+The diagram below illustrates the various principles of good governance in the public sector and how they relate to each other.
+A summary of how the force complies with these principles is detailed below.